hatonthecat/Hurl/content/courses/course2/index.md

 Sartre, who worked as a meterologist after being drafted in WWII, made observations about the direction a balloon made.
 When watching cinema, he observed that the scripted lines differed from that of people on the streets.
 In the 1999 BBC Documentary, _The Road to Freedom_, Sartre's contemporaries are interviewed and describe him as the embodiment of free thought: https://www.youtube.com/watch?v=q3ttT1eZO6s

-The philosophical and humanists that view irrationality as an illogical aspect of human nature would appear to be the same as rounding irrational numbers to a fixed decimal point.
+The philosophical and humanists that view [irrationality, or "unreasonableness"](https://github.com/hatonthecat/Math/blob/main/The%20Unreasonable%20Effectiveness%20of%20Mathematics%20on%20Philosophy.pdf) as an illogical aspect of human nature would appear to be the same as rounding irrational numbers to a fixed decimal point.
 In the irrationally fused approach, the natural world is irrational inasmuch pi's decimals are never ending.

 "In mathematics, the irrational numbers (in- + rational) are all the real numbers that are not rational numbers.
 That is, irrational numbers cannot be expressed as the ratio of two integers."